 21. Set the engine back to TDC.
 22. Remove the 4 bolts on the exhaust cam pulley.
 The square plate washer and OEM exhaust cam pulley bolts are no longer required.
 23. Apply medium strength 'blue' Loctite onto the supplied M7 bolt threads, install the supplied cam key onto the exhaust cam pulley.
-For this 36-2 version (missing tooth on crank at 10 o'clock position shown in figure 5), the cam key shall be pointing at approximately 5 o'clock position at TDC.
+With the engine to remain at TDC, the key shall be at approximately 8 o'clock position.
 Torque the 4 bolts to 16Nm.